-Q: How can I eat healthy, even on a budget?
-First, check the grocery store website to see what’s on sale this week.
-Then plan the week’s meals based on what’s on sale.
-Look online for healthy recipes that use the food that is on sale and combine that with whatever you have in your pantry.
-That way, you will be using what you already have and you won’t overbuy.
+Q: How can you eat healthy, even on a budget?
+First, check the grocery store website to see what’s on sale for the week.
+Then plan the week’s meals based on those foods.
+Look online for healthy recipes that use the foods that are on sale, and combine those ingredients with whatever you have in your pantry.
+That way, you’ll use what you already have and you won’t overbuy.

-It’s really important to set a budget for groceries.
+Set a budget for groceries.
 Once you know how much you have to spend, you can figure out what to buy.
 Budgeting is a big part of financial well-being.

-Q: What can you do to eat healthier and on a budget if you don’t have time to cook?
+Q: What can you do to eat healthier on a budget if you don’t have time to cook?
 It can be hard to cook dinner if you work all day and come home tired and hungry.
-The answer is to cook ahead if you can.
-Maybe you have time on a Sunday.
-You can make the meals for the week so you’re not stressed about what to have for dinner and you’re not tempted to run through the drive-through on your way home.
+The answer is to cook meals ahead if you can.
+Maybe you have time on Sunday.
+You can make meals for the upcoming week so you’re not stressed about what to have for dinner.
+Cooking ahead also removes the temptation to go through the drive-through on your way home.

-Q. I would like to buy organic food, but it costs so much more!
-Is there a way to save on organic food?It’s true.
-Organic produce can cost more.
-So if you can’t afford to buy all organic produce, at least try to buy organic versions of the fruits and vegetables on the “Dirty Dozen” list, compiled by the Environmental Working Group.
-The non-organic varieties of these fruits and veggies are the ones most likely to have been sprayed with pesticides.
-They are:
+Q: Is there a way to save on organic food?Organic produce can cost more.
+If you can’t afford to buy all organic produce, at least try to buy organic versions of the fruits and vegetables on the “Dirty Dozen” list compiled by the Environmental Working Group.
+Non-organic varieties of these fruits and veggies are the ones most likely to have been sprayed with pesticides:

 Q: What are some budget-friendly healthy food choices?
 Tofu, beans and lentils are much cheaper than the cost of meat.
 Most people look at meat as the center of the meal.
 It doesn’t have to be.

-Q: I have started an exercise program Does it mean I can eat more calories, or should I cut back to make sure I lose weight?
-To lose one pound a week, you have to cut your total calorie intake by 3,500.
-You calorie intake is the the number of calories you eat vs. the number of calories you use.
+Q: If you start an exercise program, can you eat more calories or should you cut back to lose weight?
+To lose one pound a week, you have to cut your total calorie intake by 3,500 calories.
+Your calorie intake is the number of calories you eat versus the number of calories you use.
 You can cut calories by burning more or by eating less.
-It’s best to download an app or check online for charts that show how many calories you burn doing certain exercises.
+It’s best to download an app or check online charts that show how many calories you burn doing certain exercises.
 You also can add up the calories in the food you eat.

-Q: I hate to diet.
-I’m always so hungry!This is a surprise for most people, but you don’t have to diet to lose weight.
+Q: What should you do if you hate to diet and always feel hungry?
+This is a surprise for most people, but you don’t have to diet to lose weight.
 You actually can eat more!
 The key is to eat healthy food in small portions more often.
 If you eat mindfully you will be giving your body the nutrition it needs, reduce your calorie intake and not feel hungry.

-Q: What does it mean to “eat mindfully?”The first step is to learn to listen to our bodies.
-Instead of looking at the clock and eating lunch because it’s noon, we need to eat only when we are hungry.
+Q: What does it mean to “eat mindfully?”
+Simply put, it means listen to your body.
+Instead of looking at the clock and eating lunch because it’s noon, eat only when you are hungry.
 Most people in America never actually feel hungry.
 So we need to learn what it feels like to be hungry so we can recognize it.
-And then there’s the other part of that: being able to recognize when we are full, so we stop eating.
+Just as important, recognize when you are full and stop eating.

 That's the way to do it and make last.
 Changing everything at once seems like it will work, but it's not sustainable.
 Keep up the good work!

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.